The Importance of Best Practice Product Safety Label Standards

-It is important to be aware that the changes made in ISO 3864 – 2 are significant.
-The changes open up new format possibilities that can help companies to better warn their users about hazards associated with their products.
+It is important to know that the changes made in ISO 3864-2 are significant.
+The changes open new format possibilities that can help companies better warn their users about hazards associated with their products.
 These changes make it a good time to reevaluate your labels.

 Check to see if

 - they continue to meet your market’s requirements and